 Eddard left Robert in King's Landing and went to Storm's End, where he lifted the siege of the castle; Mace Tyrell and his armies yielded to Eddard without a fight.
 Afterwards, he travelled to Dorne to liberate his sister Lyanna, who apparently was held captive at the Tower of Joy.
-When Eddard arrived there along with six companions, he found the tower guarded by three members of the Kingsguard, including Ser Arthur Dayne.
-The resulting skirmish saw the deaths of all but Ned and his companion Howland Reed.
+When Eddard arrived along with six companions, he found the tower guarded by three members of the Kingsguard, including Ser Arthur Dayne.
+The resulting skirmish saw the deaths of all but Ned and one companion, Howland Reed.
 Unfortunately, when Eddard found Lyanna, she was already dying.
 Before her death, she made Eddard promise her something that he apparently never shared with anyone afterwards.
 The experience has haunted Ned ever since.
-However, the shared grief over Lynna led to his reconciliation with his friend, now King Robert I.
+However, the shared grief over Lyanna led to his reconciliation with his friend, now King Robert I.

 Lord of Winterfell

 Eddard returned home to Winterfell, bringing with him a bastard son, Jon Snow.
-This strained the relationship with his wife Catelyn, who had given birth to their son Robb in the meantime.
+This strained the relationship with his wife Catelyn, who had given birth to their son Robb Stark in the meantime.
 Eddard refused to speak to her about the origins of Jon.
 However, when Lady Catelyn heard rumors that the boy's mother was the Dornish noblewoman Ashara Dayne, she confronted her husband about it, but he told her in a brusque manner that the boy was his blood and that was all she needed to know.
 He subsequently silenced the rumors about Ashara.
 Lord Edric Dayne believes that, rather than his aunt Ashara, Jon Snow's mother was a woman called Wylla, who worked for House Dayne and at one point served as Edric's wet-nurse.
-When asked about the mother of his bastard son by King Robert, Eddard also mentions the name Wylla.
-However, Godric Borrell claims that the daughter of the fisherman who sneaked Ned away from the Fingers gave birth to Jon Snow.
+When asked about the mother of his bastard son by King Robert Baratheon, Eddard also mentions the name Wylla.
+However, Lord Godric Borrell claims that the daughter of the fisherman who sneaked Ned away from the Fingers gave birth to Jon Snow.

 A Game of Thrones